Accessibility Statement

 • Storybook Accessibility Plugin

-• Device native assistive technologies
+• Native device assistive technologies

-• AXE integration within our automation testing
+• AXE integration in automated testing

-• NVDA (Screen Readers)
+• NVDA screen reader

 Exceptions